 Half of a day is a generous amount of time to explore Dunnottar Castle, and if you're feeling ambitious, there are walks on the neighbouring shoreline to Stonehaven (it's almost certain to rain and be windswept, so don't be surprised if the heavens open on you).A beautiful view from Dunnottar Castle, looking back towards the Scottish mainland.
 Isaxen, WikiMedia Commons (CC BY-2.0).

 Although it's not impossible to reach the castle by public transport, it'll be a challenge, and your best part is to drive to the castle.
 It's barely 20km from Aberdeen.

 If you're looking for accommodation, lodging in Aberdeen is evidentially your best bet.
 A good bet for a stay in Aberdeen is the Atholl Hotel, which is consistently praised on TripAdvisor.
+(Affiliate link through TripAdvisor).
 It's a medium sized place with 34 bedrooms - small enough to provide very personal service, but big enough to have your own space.

 If you're interested in exploring other interesting castles in Scotland, why not discover the distinctive triangular shape of Caerlaverock Castle, which is nestled closer to the border of England.

 Discover more cunning plots, dusty legends, and tales of England's most beautiful castles...

 What lurks in the bedrock beneath Dover Castle?

 Where might you find a surviving Round Table, and what happened to 'King Arthur's Corpse' at Tintagel?

 What exactly was so terrifying about Medieval machicolations?